Qiskit/qiskit-ibm-runtime/README.md

 ---

-:warning:  Qiskit Runtime is currently in private beta for members of the IBM Quantum Network — but check back, as we’ll be releasing it publicly soon!
+:warning:  Qiskit Runtime is now available on the ``ibmq_qasm_simulator`` for all premium users to try out.
+Some members of the IBM Quantum Network also have Qiskit Runtime access in private beta mode on ``ibmq_montreal``.

 ---